 Learning, Practicing, Discussing

-Through the Colleges curriculum first-year students learn how to take a medical history and perform a physical exam.
+Through the Academic Colleges curriculum, first-year students learn how to take a medical history and perform a physical exam.
 At the end of that year, and all through the second year, students practice their skills through hospital visits, interviewing and examining patients, and ultimately presenting patients to fellow College members and their faculty mentors.
 College groups also meet with their mentors to discuss important areas such as ethics, case-based learning, and medical professionalism.

 The College Cup is designed to nurture the development of the well-rounded physician.
 Each of the six Colleges is awarded points for participation or success in activities throughout the year that fall into three categories: altruism, recreation, and academic.
-The College with the most points at the end of each year wins the honor of their College name being inscribed on a trophy, which is displayed in the Student Center.
+The College with the most points at the end of each year wins the honor of their College name being inscribed on a trophy, which is displayed in the Bryan Williams, M.D.
+Student Center.
 Relationships that begin on the first day of school can lead to lifelong friendships.